 LOWER ELEMENTARY PROGRAM

 In 2007 a decision was taken to extend the Montessori methodology into the Primary Grades (Grades 1 to 3).
 The resulting Lower Elementary Montessori program is a natural progression for our preschool graduates.
 The primary years are critical to establishing a love of learning, independence, and self-confidence (fundamentals to the Montessori classroom that are in keeping with the Academy’s objectives).
-Especially in the early elementary years, the Montessori approach is in perfect harmony with the Academy’s “Thinking Like Leonardo” philosophy.
+The Montessori approach is in perfect harmony with the Academy’s “Thinking Like Leonardo” philosophy.
 Graduates of our Lower Elementary program are very well prepared to make the transition into LDVA’s more traditional Grade 4 programme.
 The Lower Elementary Montessori program is a accredited by CCMA -the Canadian Council of Montessori Administrators.
 The Ontario curriculum is covered through a variety of creative activities that inspire interest, minimize boredom, and promote good work habits.
 In a Montessori classroom children of various ages are encouraged to work independently at their own level of interest and ability.
-Actively engaged in their individualized work, the children learn to set goals, manage their time, organize projects, and use resources.
+Actively engaged in their individualized work, the children learn how to set goals, manage their time, organize projects, and use resources.
 In addition to employing advanced Montessori materials, students read and discuss books and express themselves through art, music, drama and poetry.
 Reading and Creative Writing are daily activities.
 The program is also enriched with physical education, field trips and specialty teachers including French, Italian, and Music.
 The objective is to nurture a healthy foundation that will serve as a stepping stone to further learning.
-Each child is encouraged to become a confident, independent, and self-directed learner who is prepared for life a, not just for a test.
+Each child is encouraged to become a confident, independent, and self-directed learner who is prepared for life not just to write tests.

 UPPER ELEMENTARY PROGRAM

 The Upper Elementary program at Leonardo Da Vinci Academy includes Grades 4 to 8.
 Children who complete the Lower Elementary Montessori program will be very well prepared to make the transition into LDVA’s more traditional Grade 4 program.
 Grade 4 is a transition year when students are exposed to a more traditional program of studies and methodology.
 Homework, tests, timetables, computers, and texbooks are introduced and incorporated formally into the learning process.
 In Grades Seven and Eight students are exposed to formal exams in preparation for High School.
-Student studies in Upper Elementary encompass a weekly timetable of different subjects including: English/Language Arts, Mathematics, Science, French, Italian, Art, Social Studies or Geography/History, Music, Physical Education, Health, and Family Studies/Guidance.
+Student studies in Upper Elementary encompass a weekly timetable of different subjects including: English/Language Arts, Mathematics, Science, French, Italian, Art, Social Studies or Geography/History, Music, Physical & Health Education and Religion/Family Studies.
 In addition to a core home form teacher, students will also have other specialist teachers for some of the subjects.

 Italian Studies: The Academy’s unique Italian Studies program provides both intellectual and cultural enrichment for students at all levels.
 The study of the language of the Renaissance is a valuable background for careers in Music, Fine Art, Modern Languages, Architecture, Design, Linguistics, and International Affairs.
 On August of 2005, LDVA received official recognition from the Italian government.
 As a result, qualifying graduates of the Academy may apply for a certificate of equivalency for Italian secondary schools.